Arch of Galerius and Rotunda: Uses

-Mosaics of the Rotunda
+Mosaics

 The Rotunda's cupola and the barrel vaults were originally entirely covered in mosaics, many of which are now lost.
 The surviving mosaics depict many organic forms such as a garland of fruit and evergreen plants that surrounded the lost image of Christ in the cupola.
 The evergreen wreath is composed of twenty-five sections of branches with white lilies, laurels, pears, grapes and pomegranates.
 The presence of this evergreen suggests ideas of rebirth and by extension the Resurrection while the inclusion of various plants associated with all the four seasons could symbolize renewal and eternity.
 In the light openings there are scrolls of ripe fruit accompanied by white lilies.
-These fruits could symbolize the abundance of heaven while the lily a visual reminder of Christian purity.
-In the strongly colored barrel vaults one panel displays a variety of fruits including grapes while another depicts a golden cross surrounded by many stylized flowers and acanthus leaves.
+These fruits may symbolize the abundance of heaven while the lily is a visual reminder of Christian purity.
+In the strongly-colored barrel vaults one panel displays a variety of fruits including grapes, while another depicts a golden cross surrounded by many stylized flowers and acanthus leaves.
 Acanthus leaves are an ornament dating back to antiquity and were often heavily employed in Greco-Roman architectural adornment.
 Traditionally acanthus leaves have been interpreted to symbolize enduring life and immortality, making them suitable to promulgate Christian ideas of enduring life with Christ after death, adopting pagan symbolism into Christian ornament in a syncretic manner.